search

 スワップポイントのサヤ取り スワップポイントのサヤ取り

-Additionally, Exness allows for cross-broker hedging, which is prohibited by other brokers.
+In addition, Exness allows for hedging across different brokers—a practice prohibited by many other firms.
 You can efficiently arbitrage swap points by combining an Exness account with accounts at other brokers that offer higher positive swaps or lower negative swaps.

 note

-• Please note that some brokers prohibit hedging trades or hedging trades across accounts at different brokers.
+• Please note that some brokers prohibit hedging trades or hedging trades across accounts with different brokers.

 • Please note that even if a broker allows hedging across accounts with different brokers, some still prohibit arbitrage.